DiscoJEW089/crimeinspector089/README.md

 >  According to Google Play Ticket '**3-9316000040910'**, crimeinspector089 is **'resolved'** without our publishing, meaning **Android OS will permanently have a cloud based dialer only** in the foreseeable future.
 This means we will continue to make calls from websites.

 > **🤸🏽`FUN FACT!`**
-> A cloud based dialer, unencrypted, is illegal and unfair.
+> A cloud based dialer, unencrypted, is illegal and unfair!

+> **⚠️`ENERGY EFFICIENCY WARNING!`**
+> Many companies like EA, Google, GIPHY, etc., do not cache data for profit.
+Instead, they rely on the constant burning of fossil fuels to provide very large, redundant, often useless data!
 ---
 Feel free to decompile it!